Learning Through Literature

 - learn from characters.

-Moving Beyond the Page makes use of a broad array of literary genres.
+Moving Beyond the Page features a broad array of literary genres.
 Every year your child will be exposed to

 - biography, and